pointsoflight/docs/docs/guide/searching.md

 This allows you to implement your search using a wide variety of [open source tools](https://github.com/algolia) depending on your needs.

+## Your Options

+There are several options you can choose from - balancing ease of implementation against customizability.

 ### Easy to implement and customize

-InstantSearch Widgets are production-ready, type-as-you-search, front-end clients with the heavy lifting taken care of for you - and you can wade into deeper customization as you desire.
+*InstantSearch Widgets* are production-ready, type-as-you-search, front-end clients with the heavy lifting taken care of for you - and you can wade into deeper customization as you desire.

 Check out a [showcase of available widgets](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/js/) and imagine them filled with volunteering opportunities!